 How fast can you really go before you hit a child?

-The first of four spectacular speed demonstrations is being held on:
+The final of four spectacular speed demonstrations is being held on:

-The City Council wants the public to see for itself how far a car will travel before it stops when the driver slams on the brakes at the sight of mock pedestrians.
+The Christchurch Road Safety Coordinating Committee wants the public to see for itself how far a car will travel before it stops when the driver slams on the brakes at the sight of mock pedestrians.
 It is hoped that the results will shock motorists into slowing down.

-A sausage sizzle fundraiser starts at 6.30 pm, followed by the speed demonstration at 6.50 pm, and a mock car crash staged by St John, at 7.15pm.
+A sausage sizzle fundraiser starts at 6.30 pm, followed by the speed demonstration at 6.40 pm, and a mock car crash, at 7.00pm.

 Top of Page ~ Media Release index